tc39/proposal-import-attributes/README.md

 #### WebAssembly

-In the context of the [WebAssembly/ESM integration proposal](https://github.com/webassembly/esm-integration): For imports of other module types from within a WebAssembly module, this proposal would introduce a new custom section (named `importconditions`) that will annotate with conditions each imported module (which is listed in the import section).
+In the context of the [WebAssembly/ESM integration proposal](https://github.com/webassembly/esm-integration): For imports of other module types from within a WebAssembly module, this proposal would introduce a new custom section (named `importassertions`) that will annotate with assertions each imported module (which is listed in the import section).

 ## Proposed semantics and interoperability